cloud-gov/product/.github/ISSUE_TEMPLATE/blog_post.md

 ---
 name: Blog Post
+about: INTERNAL ONLY propose a post for cloud.gov blog
 title: 'Blog post: [title of your blog post]'
-about: INTERNAL ONLY propose a post for cloud.gov blog
-labels: communications
+labels: ''
 assignees: ''

 ---